Benefits for Carers

 - Has difficulties walking or needs much more looking after than a child of the same age who doesn’t have a disability

-For more information about DLA please visit – www.gov.uk/disability-living-allowance-children
+For more information about DLA please use the below link

 Attendance Allowance (AA)